 The problem: Packing lunches.
 Getting everyone up and out the door in the mornings often comes at the cost of a nice packed lunch, which can translate to cafeteria food again for all.

 The solution: Pack a lunch the night before.
-It only takes 15 minutes, but it can be the last thing on earth we want to do at 9:00 pm at night.
-Making lunches the night before gives us all a better chance to make something balanced and healthy and avoid the morning chaos.
+It only takes 15 minutes and can mean an end to the costly, unsatisfying midday fare, while providing a much healthier alternative.
+Making lunches the night before gives us all a better chance to make something balanced and nutritious and help avoid the morning chaos.

 - Looking for a new tasty option?
 Try this mixed greens and raspberry salad.
 Your kids will love the sweet, tangy raspberries and you will love that they are willingly eating greens.